 Ed Victor Literary Agency (Literary Agency, http://www.edvictor.com)

 A P Watt at United Agents (Literary Agency, http://www.unitedagents.co.uk)

 Mobile (Egypt): +2 0100 159 2587

 Mobile (Britain): +44 7831 324 785

 Albawtaka Review is an Arabic independent (non-governmental) free non-profit online quarterly concerned with translating English fiction.
 Edited by Egyptian translator Hala Salah Eldin, the review is the only print/online periodical dedicated to methodically and systematically introducing contemporary English fiction and the world's diversified cultures to the Arabic literati.
-The review has been funded by its editor, except when it received two grants from The Arab Fund for Arts & Culture (2009-2012) to publish six online issues and print three anthologies of short fiction - books titled Sharp Senses, Ghosts With No Maps, and Hidden Faces are the fruits of this cooperation - and another grant from The British Council in Cairo (2011) to publish four online issues of the review in 2012.
+The review has been funded by its editor, except when it won two grants from The Arab Fund for Arts & Culture (2009-2012) to publish six online issues and print three anthologies of short fiction - books titled Sharp Senses, Ghosts With No Maps, and Hidden Faces are the fruits of this cooperation - and two grants from The British Council in Cairo (2011-2013) to publish four issues of the review in 2012.
 In 2013 the review received another grant from The British Council in Cairo, then the review's editor, Hala Salah Eldin, won a grant from UNESCO IFPC, both grants to produce four issues of Albawtaka Review and 10000 copies of an audio book for the blind in Egypt and Libya.